-Institution Name: Pennco Tech - NJ Date of Report: 10/21/2020 Coveri ng Quarter Ending: 09/30/202 3 Total Amount of Funds Awarded: Section on (a)(1) Institutional Portion: \$489,826 Section (a)(2): Section (a)(3): Final Report?
+Institution Name: Pennco Tech - NJ Date of Report : 05/13/2021 Cov ering Quarter Ending: 06/30/20 21 Total Amount of Funds Awarded: Secti on (a)(1) Institutional Portion: \$489,8 26 Section (a)(2): Section (a)(3): Final Report? ⊠

-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
-1 \$0.00 Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$123,527.99 Financial aid refunds for student withdraws when COVID-19 is reason for departure.
-Providing tuition discounts.
-Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$68,556.17 Laptops needed for remote learning for use during shutdown.
-Also includes barcode scanning technology for managing laptop inventory.
-Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$0.00 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$0.00 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$0.00
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students. \$0.00 Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$0.00 Providing tuition discounts.
+Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$0.00 Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$0.00 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$0.00 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$0.00

-1 To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
+&lt;sup>1 To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
 Community Colleges in California, all public institutions in Washington State, and all institutions in Massachusetts have different requirements due to recent U.S. District Court actions.
 Please discuss with legal counsel.
 HEERF litigation updates can be found here.

-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Costs related to operating additional class sections to enable social Physical and technological equipment distancing, such as those for hiring more instructors and increasing campus hours of operations. \$8,951.36 for additional classrooms to allow for social distancing.
-Includes tables, projectors, speakers, and power equipment.
-Campus safety and operations.
-2 \$37,133.25 Equipment and materials for checking temperatures, purchases of electrostatic disinfecting equipment, providing face masks, and other PPE/cleaning supplies.
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. \$0.00 Campus safety and operations. \$21,780.00 Thermal temperature screening cameras/equipment, personnel for checking temperatures.
 Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses. \$0.00 Replacing lost revenue due to reduced enrollment.
 Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).
-3 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities. \$0.00
+Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities. \$0.00 Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. \$0.00

-2 Including costs or expenses related to the disinfecting and cleaning of dorms and other campus facilities, purchases of personal protective equipment (PPE), purchases of cleaning supplies, adding personnel to increase the frequency of cleaning, the reconfiguration of facilities to promote social distancing, etc.
+&lt;sup>2 Including costs or expenses related to the disinfecting and cleaning of dorms and other campus facilities, purchases of personal protective equipment (PPE), purchases of cleaning supplies, adding personnel to increase the frequency of cleaning, the reconfiguration of facilities to promote social distancing, etc.

-3 Including continuance of pay (salary and benefits) to workers who would otherwise support the work or activities of ancillary enterprises (e.g., bookstore workers, foodservice workers, venue staff, etc.).
+&lt;sup>3 Including continuance of pay (salary and benefits) to workers who would otherwise support the work or activities of ancillary enterprises (e.g., bookstore workers, foodservice workers, venue staff, etc.).